 Ten miles north of Kylesku is the popular holiday village of Scourie which offers safe bathing from its sandy beaches.
 From nearby Tarbet, it is possible to take a boat trip to Handa Island, a Nature Reserve with seabird colonies and seals.
 Close to Tarbet are the tiny settlements of Foindle and Fanagmore.
 A little inland from Scourie and just past Laxford Bridge and Ben Stack, is the tiny estate hamlet of Achfary.

 North of Scourie is one of Scotland's major fishing ports, at Kinlochbervie.
 It is set in a rocky inlet off the main road system, but attracts traders from all over Europe to its fish market.
-Just north west of Kinlochbervie is the starting point for the four mile walk to Sandwood Bay, one of the most isolated and certainly one of the most stunning beaches in the country.
+Just north-west of Kinlochbervie, beyond Oldshoremore and its own lovely beach, is the starting point for the 4.5 mile walk to Sandwood Bay, one of the most isolated and certainly one of the most stunning beaches in the country.

-Anyone visiting Durness should make a point of visiting Balnakeil, a mile to the north west.
-En route you pass a craft village, and at the end of the road is a remarkable golf course; an attractive ruined church; Balnakeil House, originally built as the summer palace of the Bishops of Caithness; and Balnakeil Bay, which stretches north up the west side of Faraid Head.
+Anyone visiting Durness should make a point of visiting Balnakeil, a mile to the north-west.
+En route you pass a craft village, and at the end of the road is a remarkable golf course; the ruined Balnakeil Church; Balnakeil House, originally built as the summer palace of the Bishops of Caithness; and Balnakeil Bay, which stretches north up the west side of Faraid Head.
 This is one of the most attractive stretches of coastline in Scotland.

-East from Durness you pass the path leading down to Smoo Cave.
+East from Durness you pass the car park at the top of the path leading down to Smoo Cave.
 The road then rounds the deep indentation of Loch Eriboll before heading across country to the bridge across the beautiful Kyle of Tongue.
-North west of the end of the bridge an unclassified road leads to the little known gem of Talmine.
+A diversion south from just east of Loch Eriboll takes you past the western ramparts of Ben Hope to Dun Dornaigil, a broch.
+North west of the end of the bridge over the Kyle of Tongue an unclassified road leads to the little known gem of Talmine.
 On the east side of the Kyle of Tongue is the village of Tongue, dominated by the ruined Caisteal Bharraigh and by Ben Loyal to its south.

-East again, and you come to the village of Bettyhill, created by the Countess of Sutherland in 1815 to house people cleared from Strathnaver to the south, and beyond it the crofting township of Strathy and nearby Strathy Point.
-Roads south from both Tongue and Bettyhill, bring you to the tiny hamlet of Altnaharra, primarily a base for fishing, complete with its well preserved Parish Church.
+East again, and you pass the loop of minor road to the crofting settlement of Skerray before coming to the village of Bettyhill, created by the Countess of Sutherland in 1815 to house people cleared from Strathnaver to the south, which is well worth a detour and has the fine "tin" Syre Church.
+Carrying on east we come to the crofting township of Strathy and nearby Strathy Point.
+Roads south from both Tongue and Bettyhill, bring you to the tiny hamlet of Altnaharra, complete with its Parish Church, and to the excellent Altnaharra Hotel.

 Thurso is an ancient town.
 The name comes from the Old Norse, Thorsa, meaning Bull's River and in Viking times it was an important gateway to the mainland.
 Much of the economy of Thurso today is tied up with the presence of the Dounreay Nuclear Power Development Establishment, located on the coast eight miles west of the town.
 Thurso itself has plenty of character, as well as a beach and a castle.
 In the oldest part of town are the ruins of Old St Peter's Church which dates back to 1220.
 The old Town Hall and Carnegie Library are now home to Caithness Horizons, a superb modern museum.